andreymason/clicksnap-bot/README.md

    pip install -r requirements.txt
    ```

-   This will install the necessary packages listed in the requirements.txt file.

 3. **Configuration**: Replace placeholders in the script with your actual Clickasnap account credentials (`USERNAME`, `EMAIL`, `PASSWORD`).
 4. **Cron Job**: Set up a cron job to run the script periodically.
 For example, to run the script every 15 minutes, add the following line to your crontab:

    ```